We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - olive oil

 Pregnancy commonly causes of gum bleeding.
 Hormonal changes that occur during pregnancy can cause the gums to be more sensitive.

 Bleeding disorders like hemophilia and leukemia can also increase your risk of bleeding gums.
 Your gums might bleed more often if you take blood-thinning medications.
 Drugs in this class include warfarin, aspirin, and heparin.

 Visit your dentist twice per year for professional cleaning.
+You can book an appointment with a dentist in your area using our Healthline FindCare tool.
 Your dentist will let you know if you have gingivitis and teach you how to brush your teeth properly.
 Proper brushing and flossing can remove plaque from your gum line and reduce your risk of developing periodontal disease.

 Your dentist may also show you how to use an antiseptic mouthwash to minimize plaque that forms in your mouth.
 And a rinse of warm salt water can help soothe swollen gums that bleed easily.

 You might also consider using an electric toothbrush.
 The specially designed brush heads on these toothbrushes can help you to clean your gum line more easily than a manual toothbrush.

 Schedule an appointment with your primary care provider to determine whether dental health is the underlying issue causing your bleeding gums.
 A physical examination and blood work can help determine the cause of your bleeding.
 Treatment will vary according to your condition.